 B. To enable us to comply with our legal obligations, for example for tax purposes

 Please refer to our data retention policy and timelines, which are dependent on the nature of our relationship with you. you can request the policy for your region at firstname.lastname@example.org.

-Data Subject How long personal information/data is kept
+How long Personal Data is kept

-Potential Clients We will retain Personal Data for 7 years from the date that you ceased to be a client or based upon the legal requirements of your region as specified in the retention policy, whichever is longer.
+We will retain Personal Data for 7 years from the date that you ceased to be a client or based upon the legal requirements of your region as specified in the retention policy, whichever is longer.